 - In Clarence, the titular character does this in a Dream Sequence in an episode called Clarence's Millions.

-- Hugely-talented-but-wasted N.I. footballer George Best.
-On being discovered one morning by room service at the London Hilton, on a bed covered with both cash (won at gambling) and the newly-crowned Miss World (1974 Miss USA Marjorie Wallace), the waiter asked: "George, where did it all go wrong?"
+- A waiter at the London Hilton discovered hugely-talented-but-wasted N.I. footballer George Best one morning, on a bed covered with both cash (won at gambling) and the newly-crowned Miss World (1974 Miss USA Marjorie Wallace).
+The waiter asked: "George, where did it all go wrong?"

 - Hank Williams, a country music singer, after finally getting out of the poverty that plagued him for much of his life, did this when his first hit record sold a million dollars.